Turivny/RI-Reasoning-Model/README.md

 The Reflective Intelligence (RI) Reasoning Model offers a fresh take on human-AI collaboration.
 It enhances your thinking rather than replacing it, relying on the **“AI as our Inner Voice”** approach.
 LLM reflects your own thought process instead of merely providing answers, tackling problems from various angles and focusing on your unique situation.

 The model runs on **“Semantic-Logic Programming”**, a blend of natural human language and computational logic.
-This hybrid system allows it to dig into your context and deliver responses that feel both natural and well-thought-out, making collaboration smoother and more effective.

 [Read the full article on Medium](https://turivny.medium.com/394d35af1172) for a comprehensive exploration.